lizm33han/genetics_buddy/README.md

 1. Visit Chatbase.com to explore and build conversational AI agents.

 2. Train your agent using selected LibreTexts URLs as source material.
+The Chatbase free tier allows for up to 10 separate links.

-3. Set your system prompt (like the one in this repository system_prompt) to control tone, style, and educational goals.
+3. Set your system prompt to control tone, style, and educational goals (ex. system_prompt).

 4. Test and refine your chatbot using different student prompts.
+Use an evaluation form to assess your model (ex. prompts_eval_template.csv).

 🧩 **Example Source**

-Introduction to Genetics (Singh) – LibreTexts https://bio.libretexts.org/Bookshelves/Genetics/Introduction_to_Genetics_(Singh)
+Introduction to Genetics (Singh) – LibreTexts https://bio.libretexts.org/Bookshelves/Genetics/Introduction_to_Genetics_(Singh) I used sections 1.1, 1.2, 1.4, 1.5, and 1.6.

 🧾 **License**